-In connection with the deficiency and delisting notices received from Nasdaq as previously disclosed, on April 13, 2023, we presented our plan to regain compliance with both the bid price and stockholders' equity requirements as needed for continued listing on the Nasdaq Capital Market.
-We were granted an extension on May 8, 2023, to regain compliance with both requirements by August 28, 2023, subject to certain conditions as set forth by the Nasdaq Hearings Panel (the "Panel").
-In connection with the bid price requirement, we are seeking stockholder approval of a reverse stock split at a special meeting scheduled to be held on August 11, 2023.
-On July 28, 2023 and regarding the stockholders' equity requirement, we submitted an update to the Panel informing the Panel that we did meet an alternative continued listing standard, the market value of listed securities standard, which requires a company to have at least \$35 million in market value of listed securities to a one-year monitoring period commencing on August 2, 2023.
-If Nasdaq again finds that we are not in compliance with the market value of listed securities standard (or an alternative continued listing standard) within this monitoring period, a delisting determination letter will be triggered without any grace period.
+In connection with the deficiency and delisting notices received from the Nasdaq Stock Market LLC ("Nasdaq"), as previously disclosed on April 13, 2023, we presented our plan to the Nasdaq Hearings Panel (the "Panel") to regain compliance with both the bid price and stockholders' equity requirements as needed for continued listing on the Nasdaq Capital Market.
+We were granted an extension on May 8, 2023, to regain compliance with both requirements by August 28, 2023, subject to certain conditions as set forth by the Panel.
+On July 28, 2023 and regarding the stockholders' equity requirement, we submitted an update to the Panel informing the Panel that we did meet an alternative continued listing standard, the market value of listed securities standard, which requires a company to have at least \$35 million in market value of listed securities.
+On August 2, 2023, Nasdaq notified us that we had demonstrated compliance with this market value of listed securities standard but will be subject to a one-year monitoring period commencing on August 2, 2023.
+As of the date of this Quarterly Report on Form 10-Q, we no longer have at least \$35 million in market value of listed securities and must therefore maintain at least \$2.5 million in stockholders' equity to retain compliance.
+As of March 31, 2024, our reported stockholders' equity was greater than \$2.5 million.

+In connection with the bid price requirement, we effected a 1-for-15 reverse stock split, (the "Reverse Stock Split") on August 11, 2023.
+On August 28, 2023, Nasdaq notified us that the Company has regained compliance with the bid price requirement.
+If Nasdaq again finds that we are not in compliance with the market value of listed securities standard (or an alternative continued listing standard) within the one year monitoring period, a delisting determination letter will be triggered without any grace period.
 We would then have the opportunity to respond to the Panel pursuant to applicable Nasdaq rules, following which, if our efforts are unsuccessful, our securities may be delisted from Nasdaq.
-In addition, the Panel may reconsider the matters described in the Panel decisions and notices, and any matters related to our efforts to regain compliance with the bid price requirement by August 28, 2023.
-This reconsideration may be based upon future events, conditions or circumstances that may arise with the Company, which in the opinion of the Panel, may make continued listing on the Nasdaq Capital Market inadvisable.
+In addition, the Panel may reconsider the matters described in the Panel decisions and notices, and any matters related to our efforts to regain compliance, which may be based upon future events, conditions or circumstances that may arise with the Company, which in the opinion of the Panel, may make continued listing on the Nasdaq Capital Market inadvisable.